Bat, Island Flying Fox

 LIFE CYCLE/SOCIAL STRUCTURE:

 Nocturnal with some limited daytime activity.
 The Island Flying Foxes commonly roost in fronds of coconut palms.
 They may roost individually or in colonies from ten to several hundred.
 They disperse nightly from the islands on which they roost to forage on a nearby mainland.
 They eat and rest in the fruit trees and return to their day roost at dawn.
 After a period of sparring over territory, they settle down to rest.
 These congregations are called camps.
-In summer camps, mating occurs and the young are born and raised.
-In winter camps, the sexes are segregated.
+In summer, mating occurs and the young are born and raised.
+In winter, the sexes are segregated into male and female camps.
 The gestation period is 120 to 180 days after which a single pup of about 74 grams is born.
 The young remain with the females for three to four months.
 They are carried for the first few weeks, but subsequently are left in the tree.
 Sexual maturity is reached at one year.
 Life span is variously reported to be from twenty to thirty years.

 Bats are the only mammals that fly and Chiroptera means "hand-wing".
 The membranes that extend from the sides of the body, legs and tail are extensions of the skin of the back and belly and consist of two layers of skin with no flesh between.
 The wing membrane is supported by the elongated fingers of the forelimbs.
 When flying, legs work in unison with the wings, somewhat like swimming through the air.
 In the flying foxes the first finger as well as the short thumb has a sharp-hooked claw which is used for climbing and clinging to surfaces.
 Unlike most other warm-blooded animals, bats maintain a warm body temperature only when active.
 While a bat sleeps, mainly during the day, their body temperature drops to the temperature of the air around them.
 When exposed to the hot sun during the day, these bats cool themselves by flapping their wings, licking their chest and wings, and panting.
 In cool weather or during heavy rain, they almost completely wrap themselves with their wings.